compilererrors/zeroaid/README.md

 - Collaboration/calls/audio settings pages are hidden when `collab` is not enabled.
 - Title bar initialization remains enabled so the top bar/UI does not disappear in lean builds.

+### Build Behavior (Important)

+- Lean is the default in this fork.
+- You do not need `--no-default-features` or `-n` for normal lean builds.
+- Extra functionality is opt-in via `--features ...`.

 ### How to Run

 Lean (default, without AI/collab/audio):